biblik/tsp-framework/README.md

 1. Download an [archive zip](https://github.com/biblik/tsp-framework/archive/master.zip) of the project from github
 2. Open Eclipse
 3. Import a project (General->Existing Projects into Workspace) (*click on next*)
 4. Select archive file (select the archive you downloaded at step 1).
-Under projects, select the mkp-framework (*click on Finish*)
+Under projects, select the tsp-framework (*click on Finish*)

 # RUNNING